elankath/machine-scaler-simulator/README.md

 # scaler-simulator

-> This project is WIP - DO NOT TRY
+> This project is WIP - DO NOT TRY TILL RELEASE

 Scaling Simulator that determines which garden worker pool must be scaled to host unschedulable pods